-The United States Fish and Wildlife Service (USFWS) and Idaho Department of Fish and Game (IDFG) identified the need to conduct a Wildlife and Rare, Threatened, or Endangered (RTE; also referred to as "Special-status") Species Study (TERR-2) to determine if wildlife and RTE species occur within the study area, and if so, how the Idaho Falls Project and Gem State Project operations may affect these species.
+The United States Fish and Wildlife Service (USFWS) and Idaho Department of Fish and Game (IDFG) identified the need to conduct a Wildlife and Rare, Threatened, or Endangered (RTE; also referred to as "special-status") Species Study (TERR-2) to determine if wildlife and RTE species occur within the study area; and if so, how the Idaho Falls Project and Gem State Project operations may affect these species.
 This study plan details IFP's proposed study objectives, study area, methods, and schedule for the TERR-2 effort.

-For wildlife and RTE species found within the TERR-2 study area, data will be examined to determine the effects of Project operations and maintenance activities in the context of the most recent USFWS, IDFG, Bureau of Land Management (BLM), and United States Army Corps of Engineers (USACE) management plans, the federal and state Endangered Species Acts (ESAs), and the National Environmental Policy Act (NEPA).
+For wildlife and RTE species found within the TERR-2 study area, data will be examined to determine the effects of the Projects' operations and maintenance activities in the context of the most recent USFWS, IDFG, Bureau of Land Management (BLM), and United States Army Corps of Engineers (USACE) management plans, the federal and state Endangered Species Acts (ESAs), and the National Environmental Policy Act (NEPA).

-The goal of TERR-2 is to document existing wildlife and RTE species and identify the potential effects of each Project on these resources.
-Study goals will be accomplished by completing the following objectives:
+The goal of TERR-2 is to document existing wildlife and RTE species and identify the potential effects of each of the Projects on these resources.
+Study goals will be accomplished by completing the following five objectives:

-- Assess the abundance and general distribution of wildlife species in the study area. - Determine the potential presence of special-status1 wildlife during the breeding season, including the Yellow-billed Cuckoo. - For those special-status species with high potential of utilization or have been determined to be present, assess the potential for impacts due to the Projects. - Identify the potential effects of continued Project operations on the habitats and associated wildlife within the study area. - Evaluate bird mortality from Project-specific power line strikes in the study area, with emphasis on migratory and over-wintering bird species (i.e., Trumpeter Swan).
+- 1. Assess the abundance and general distribution of wildlife species in the study area. - 2.
+Determine the potential presence of special-status1 wildlife during the breeding season, including the Yellow-billed Cuckoo. - 3.
+Assess the potential impact of the Projects on special-status species that have been determined to be present or have a high utilization potential. - 4.
+Identify the potential effects of the Projects' continued operations on the habitats and associated wildlife within the study area. - 5.
+Evaluate bird mortality from Project-specific power line strikes in the study area, with emphasis on migratory and overwintering bird species (i.e., Trumpeter Swan).